acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Joyce&#039;s Reality
 Mon, 18 Jun 2018 11:07:32

-"Beckett wrote that Joyce believed fervently in the significance of chance events and of random connections. &rdquo;˜To Joyce reality was a paradigm, an illustration of a possibly unstateable rule&rdquo;¦ According to this rule, reality, no matter how much we try to manipulate it, can only shift about in continual movement, yet movement limited in its possibilities&rdquo;¦&rdquo; giving rise to &rdquo;˜the notion of the world where unexpected simultaneities are the rule.&rdquo; In other words, a coincidence such as sitting down to dinner with James Joyce is actually just part of a continually moving pattern, like a kaleidoscope.
-Or Joyce likes to put it, a &rdquo;˜collideorscape&rdquo;."&mdash;Gabrielle Carey <em><a href="https://sydneyreviewofbooks.com/breaking-james-joyce/" rel="noopener" target="_blank">Breaking Up With James Joyce</a></em>
+"Beckett wrote that Joyce believed fervently in the significance of chance events and of random connections.

+&lsquo;To Joyce reality was a paradigm, an illustration of a possibly unstateable rule...
+According to this rule, reality, no matter how much we try to manipulate it, can only shift about in continual movement, yet movement limited in its possibilities...&rsquo; giving rise to &lsquo;the notion of the world where unexpected simultaneities are the rule.&rsquo; In other words, a coincidence such as sitting down to dinner with James Joyce is actually just part of a continually moving pattern, like a kaleidoscope.
+Or Joyce likes to put it, a &lsquo;collideorscape&rsquo;&rdquo;.&mdash;Gabrielle Carey <em><a href="https://sydneyreviewofbooks.com/breaking-james-joyce/" rel="noopener" target="_blank">Breaking Up With James Joyce</a></em>
 <a href="http://www.consultingsmiths.com/wp-content/uploads/2018/06/MarxRealith.jpg"><img src="http://www.consultingsmiths.com/wp-content/uploads/2018/06/MarxRealith-200x300.jpg" alt="" width="200" height="300" class="alignnone size-medium wp-image-1024" /></a>

 ## We Must Sin
 Mon, 18 Jun 2018 11:27:48

-"According to Ellman, Joyce&rsquo;s view of sin was influenced by Hermann Suderman&rsquo;s play Magda: &rdquo;˜Magda&rsquo;s philosophy of life may well have helped to shape Joyce&rsquo;s.
+"According to Ellman, Joyce&rsquo;s view of sin was influenced by Hermann Suderman&rsquo;s play Magda: &lsquo;Magda&rsquo;s philosophy of life may well have helped to shape Joyce&rsquo;s.
 As she says, &ldquo;And one thing more, my friend&mdash;sin!
 We must sin if we wish to grow.
 To become greater than our sins is worth more than all the purity you preach.&rdquo;&rdquo;"&mdash;Gabrielle Carey <em><a href="https://sydneyreviewofbooks.com/breaking-james-joyce/" rel="noopener" target="_blank">Breaking Up With James Joyce</a></em>
 Is the nature of reality binary, dual?
 Is it in some way Gnostic, in that good deeds have those side effects of evil, and evil deeds have some atom of good?
 What does Preston Howard have to say about that?